 This study implies that Colombia has about 85,000 hospital beds in Colombia with a total population of over 50 million in Colombia.
-On May 25, according to INS there were 1,443 coronavirus cases in the hospital including cases in the ICU.
-So, this was less than 1.7 percent occupancy of hospital beds in Colombia by coronavirus cases on August 3, which is up from about 17.3 percent occupancy on July 17.
+On August 3, according to INS there were 16,329 confirmed coronavirus cases in the hospital including cases in the ICU.
+So, this was about 19.2 percent occupancy of hospital beds in Colombia by confirmed coronavirus cases on August 3, which is up from about 17.3 percent occupancy on July 17.

 The following chart compares the number of coronavirus cases in Colombia with the number of coronavirus cases in the hospital including ICU cases over a period of 25 days from July 10 to August 3.

 Healthcare in Colombia